 Veterinarians with experience in medicine, animal sciences and public health add unique perspectives to solving critical food and agriculture challenges.
-To support the development of future veterinary researchers, the Foundation for Food & Agriculture Research (FFAR) and the American Association of Veterinary Medical Colleges (AAVMC) are seeking applications for FFAR’s Veterinary Student Research Fellowships (FFAR Vet Fellows).
-This fellowship supports veterinary student research at the interface of food-animal production.
+To support the development of future veterinary researchers, the Foundation for Food & Agriculture Research (FFAR) and the American Association of Veterinary Medical Colleges (AAVMC) are seeking applications for FFAR’s Veterinary Student Research Fellowships (FFAR Vet Fellows), a fellowship supporting veterinary student research at the interface of food-animal production.

-The 2022 FFAR Vet Fellows program is providing stipend support for up to 15 students per year to perform research including but not limited to the following topics: agricultural economics; nutritional security and food access; environmental sustainability of agriculture; advanced technologies; zoonotic diseases and pandemic prevention; and antimicrobial stewardship.
+The 2023 FFAR Vet Fellows program is providing a $10,000 stipend for up to 15 students to perform research including, but not limited to agricultural economics; nutritional security and food access; environmental sustainability of agriculture; advanced technologies; zoonotic diseases and pandemic prevention; and antimicrobial stewardship.

 This fellowship is open to domestic and international students currently enrolled in a DVM or VMD degree program who are conducting research with a qualified mentor at an AAVMC member institution.
-Students do not need to have prior research experience and matching funds are not required for this program.
+Students do not need to have prior research experience, and matching funds are not required for this program.
+Students from historically underrepresented backgrounds in agriculture are strongly encouraged to apply.

-The deadline to submit applications is March 30, 2022.
-As an update to this year’s program, program directors at Colleges of Veterinary Medicine are not required to submit student nominations and there is no restriction on the number of applicants per institution.
-Detailed information about this program and the application process can be found on the 2022 FFAR Vet Fellows Open Opportunity webpage.
+The deadline to submit applications is April 12, 2023.
+Program directors at colleges of veterinary medicine are not required to submit student nominations, and there is no restriction on the number of applicants per institution.
+Information about this program and the application process is available on the Vet Fellows webpage.

 Foundation for Food & Agriculture Research